 Using Fill-In-The-Blank Form Fields in Snippets

-Introduction to Fill-in fields
+How to use Fill-in fields

 You can add fill-in fields to a snippet to make it easy to create customized boilerplate text at the time you expand an abbreviation.
 A great way to learn more is to watch these snippets in action in our video Fill-in Snippets.